sizezero/valmap/README.md

 ### Maintaining Direction

 Pulling out the hammer and selecting an item allows you to rotate it in one of 16 directions.
-Four of these directions exactly align with cardinal directions, four with intercardinal directions, and the remaining eight with the secondary intercardinal.
+Four of these directions exactly align with cardinal directions, four with intercardinal directions, and the remaining eight with the secondary intercardinals.
 If you align the item with a compass you have a way to see the direction as you walk.
 If you switch tools and go back to the hammer, the selected item maintains it's previous direction.
 The bed is a nice item as it is big and has a headboard that you can use for north.

 ![Bed](http://kleemann.org/valheim/valmap-readme/bed.png)

-The cooking station is kind of nice to because you can build it without a workbench so you can easily stick on on the ground to remember a direction.
+The cooking station is kind of nice too because you can build it without a workbench so you can easily stick on on the ground to remember a direction.
 The cooking station also has "sights" that allow you to use it like a rifle to take a bearing on distant objects.
 MOBs like to break cooking stations so build a compass if you want a permanent marker.

 ![Cooking Station Sights](http://kleemann.org/valheim/valmap-readme/cooking-station-sights.png)